Monotonicity and Competitive Equilibrium in Cake-cutting: Model

+This simple counterexample implies that the Banach-Knaster and the Fink methods are not resource-monotonic either, since they both produce the same division on the above cake as Cut and Choose\footnote{A more recent protocol, the Recursive Cut and Choose, proposed by \cite{Tasnadi2003}, violates resource-monotonicity for the same reason.}.
+It is an easy exercise to show that Bob loses utility with the Dubins-Spanier or the Even-Paz methods as well.

+\begin{remark} \citet{ourArxivPaperConnected} show that the Banach-Knaster, Cut and Choose, Dubins-Spanier, Even-Paz, Fink, and Selfridge-Conway methods are neither RM nor PM.
+Some of these methods can be made monotonic by using a special ordering: the Fink method is upwards-PM if the new agent is the last who chooses slices; the Cut and Choose protocol is RM if the agents are ordered by their cut marks and the one who has the rightmost cut mark cuts the cake \footnote{this variant is called the \emph{Rightmost Mark} rule \citep{ourArxivPaperConnected}.} . \end{remark}

-All the examples in this paper feature \emph{piecewise homogeneous} cakes.
-These are finite unions of disjoint intervals, such that on each interval the value densities of all agents are constant (although different agents may evaluate the same piece differently).
-In such cases, the function $\vabs_i([0,x])$ -- which displays the value (for Agent $i$) of the piece which lies left to the point $x\in \mathbb{R}$ -- is a piecewise-linear function (see Figure \ref{plvf4}).
+The rest of the paper will feature \emph{piecewise homogeneous} cakes.
+A piecewise-homogeneous cake is a finite union of disjoint intervals, such that inside each interval $I_j$, every agent $i$ values each subset $Z\subseteq I_j$ as $(a_{i,I_j}\cdot \operatorname{length}(Z))$, where the $a_{i,I_j}$ values are constants.
+In such cases, the cumulative utility of the agents, $\vabs([0,x])$ is a piecewise-linear function (see Figure \ref{plvf4}).
+Although piecewise-homogeneous cakes lack a certain cake cutting flavour, their simplicity makes them ideal for illustration purposes.
 We stress that our theorems hold for arbitrary cakes --- not only for piecewise-homogeneous ones.

-Piecewise homogeneous cakes can be represented by a simple table containing the value densities of the agents on the different slices.
-For example the cake in Figure \ref{plvf4} has the following representation.
+Piecewise homogeneous cakes can be represented by a table containing the values of the agents on the different intervals.
+For example the cake in Figure \ref{plvf4} can be presented as follows (note that each interval has a length of 1):

 Throughout the paper the $\blacktriangledown$ sign over a column indicates the enlargement.
-Let us illustrate resource-monotonicity on a basic example.
-The following cake shows that the most widely applied division method Cut and Choose is not resource monotonic (see Table \ref{CCcake}).

-Initially, the extra piece is not present.
-Agent A (Alice) cuts the cake after the second slice, allowing Agent B (Bob) to choose the piece worth 5 for him.
-However when the cake is enlarged, Alice cuts after the third slice and no matter which piece Bob chooses, he loses utility.
-This simple counterexample implies that the Banach-Knaster, Dubins-Spanier, Even-Paz and the Fink methods are not resource-monotonic either, as they all produce the same division on the above cake as Cut and Choose\footnote{A more recent protocol, the Recursive Cut and Choose, proposed by \cite{Tasnadi2003}, violates resource-monotonicity for the same reason.}.
-Further examples can be found in \citet{ourArxivPaperConnected}.